AdobeDocs/experience-platform.en/help/sandboxes/home.md

 ## Understanding sandboxes

 Sandboxes are virtual partitions within a single instance of Experience Platform, which allow for seamless integration with the development process of your digital experience applications.
-An Experience Platform instance supports one production sandbox and multiple non-production sandboxes, with each sandbox maintaining its own independent library of Platform resources (including schemas, datasets, profiles, and so on).
+An Experience Platform instance supports multiple production sandboxes and multiple non-production sandboxes, with each sandbox maintaining its own independent library of Platform resources (including schemas, datasets, profiles, and so on).
 All content and actions taken within a sandbox are confined to only that sandbox and do not affect any other sandboxes.

 Non-production sandboxes allow you to test features, run experiments, and make custom configurations without impacting your production sandbox.
-In addition, non-production sandboxes have a reset feature that removes all customer-created resources from the sandbox.
+In addition, both production and non-production sandboxes have a reset feature that removes all customer-created resources from the sandbox.
 Non-production sandboxes cannot be converted to production sandboxes.
 A default Experience Platform license grants you five sandboxes (one production and four non-production).
 You can add packs of ten non-production sandboxes up to a maximum of 75 sandboxes in total.
 Please contact your IMS Org Administrator or your Adobe sales representative for more details.

 >[!NOTE]
 >